The Great War and Modern Memory (True Detective): 2015

 Hays suffers from memory loss and keeps recordings for himself, with the help of his son Henry (Ray Fisher).
 He also participates in an interview with Elisa Montgomery (Sarah Gadon) for a series, True Criminal.
 His interview includes many of his police experiences, also revealing that Amelia has already passed away.
 As he begins to talk about Woodard, he decides to exit the interview early.

 Production

 Development

 In August 2017, HBO officially confirmed that True Detective would return with a third season.
 Nic Pizzolatto would once again serve as a writer and also confirming that Jeremy Saulnier would direct the first episodes.

 In January 2019, the episode's title was revealed as "The Great War and Modern Memory" and it was announced that series creator Nic Pizzolatto had written the episode while Jeremy Saulnier had directed it.
-This was Pizzolatto's seventeenth writing credit, and Saulnier's first directing credit.
+This was Pizzolatto's seventeenth writing credit, and Saulnier's first directing credit for the series.